shirgho/site/dev/md/ai/ai.md

 #### Deap Learning
 Deep Learning is a training method in Machine Learning, which uses layers of neural nets to simulate how a human brain learns, and uses these neural net models to train the AI system to match inputs to correct outputs.

+#### Foundational Models

+Nowadays, systems employ neural networks, but at a vastly different scale.
+(Supercomputers, thousands of GPUS, woven into a complex fabric of high-speed network interconnects and data-storage infrastructure.)

+##### Pre-training

+Neural network is first trained on a general purpose dataset using significant amounts of computational resources, and then fine-tuned for the task at hand using a much smaller amount of data and compute resources.

+e.g. GPT-3, DALL-E, CLIP, LAMDA

+- quazel, make-a-video